 Weathered wood and chrome in coastal kitchen designs create a striking contrast that blends the old with the new.
 The weathered wood elements, such as flooring or cabinetry, bring warmth and a sense of history to the kitchen, while chrome fixtures and hardware add a touch of sleek modernity.
 This combination works well in coastal kitchens where the goal is to merge traditional charm with contemporary polish.
 The use of reflective surfaces helps to brighten the space, making it feel more open and airy.
 For a coastal kitchen that balances rustic and refined elements, consider this unique pairing.

-- Paint Color: Fine Paints of Europe Driftwood Grey DG-12
+- Paint Color: Fine Paints of Europe Hollandlac Brilliant Oyster Grey C-2-25

-- Furniture: Weathered wood bar stools with metal frames and concrete waterfall island countertop
+- Furniture: industrial bar stools with blackened steel frames and natural oak seats

 10. Tranquil Turquoise Accents